 How to make friends with salad

 Think salads are boring and tasteless?
-When you think of salad you might picture a bowl of soggy lettuce, a few mushy tomatoes and cucumber?
 It doesn’t have to be this way!
 Salads are a staple in my house especially in summer or when entertaining.
 Making friends with salad can be easy with these simple tips below.

 Start with a fresh base